Uniform and Equipment

 3. Plain black or white socks or plain tights.

 4. Sensible stout black leather shoes with heels not exceeding 3.5cm in height.
-Trainers or canvass-type shoes are not permitted.
+Trainers (including sport-branded ‘shoes’) and canvass-type shoes are not permitted.

 5. Clip-on Academy tie.

-6. Suitable ankle-length black school trousers with no distinctive styling or fashioning.
+6. Suitable ankle-length (not above the ankle) black school trousers with no distinctive styling or fashioning.
 ‘Skinny trousers’ and trousers with conspicuous belts/buttons/buckles are not permitted.

 7. No jewellery except for one pair of plain gold or silver studs, with one stud in each ear lobe, and a wrist watch.
 Eyebrow bars, nose and tongue studs are not permitted.
 All excess jewellery will be confiscated and returned to the responsible adult in person or to the pupil at the end of half-term.